-OLE DB API

-OLE DB is a standard application programming interface (API) developed by Microsoft.
+OLE DB API OLE DB is a standard application programming interface (API) developed by Microsoft.
 It is a component of Microsoft's Data Access Components software.
 OLE DB allows an application to access a variety of data for which OLE DB data providers exist.
-It provides an application with uniform access to data stored in diverse formats, such as indexed-sequential files like Btrieve, personal databases like Paradox, productivity tools such as spreadsheets and electronic mail, and SOL-based DBMSs.
+It provides an application with uniform access to data stored in diverse formats, such as indexed-sequential files like Btrieve, personal databases like Paradox, productivity tools such as spreadsheets and electronic mail, and SQL-based DBMSs.

 The OLE DB interface supports direct connections to SQL-based databases.

 Accessing data through OLE DB Applications like InfoMaker that provide an OLE DB interface can access data for which an OLE DB data provider exists.
 An OLE DB data provider is a dynamic link library (DLL) that implements OLE DB function calls to access a particular data source.

-The InfoMaker OLE DB interface can connect to any OLE DB data provider that supports the OLE DB object interfaces listed in Table 4-1.
-An OLE DB data provider must support these interfaces in order to adhere to the Microsoft OLE DB 2.0 specification.
+The InfoMaker OLE DB interface can connect to any OLE DB da that supports the OLE DB object interfaces listed in Table 4-1.
+An data provider must support these interfaces in order to adhere to the OLE DB 2.0 specification.

-Table 4-1: Required OLE DB interfaces
+Table 4-1: Required OLE DB interfaces ces

 IAccessor IDBInitialize

 IColumnsInfo IDBProperties

 ICommand IOpenRowset

 ICommandProperties IRowset

-ICommandText IRowsetInfo

-IDBCreateCommand IDBSchemaRowset

-IDBCreateSession ISourcesRowset